JaspreetKhela/vba-challenge/README.md

 ```

-The refactored code is as follows:
+The above original code's refactored version is as follows:

 ```
 ''2b) Loop over all the rows in the spreadsheet.